andreasdominik/Susi/Doc/install.md

 # Installation

+This tutorial shows a brief installation of Susi.
+More configuration and customisation is possible - please read the sections "Configuration file susi.toml" and "demons" for details about alternative configurations.

 Susi may be installed on any linux/unix-like operating system.
 Because Susi is build with a minimum of specific implementation major parts of its functionality are taken from existing projects.
-Therefor bunch of software must be installed before using Susi.
+Therefore bunch of software must be installed before using Susi.

 The tutorial assumes that all indivdual software is installed at `/opt/`.
-So the firts step is to login as the user which will run the assistant later (such as `susi`), and create the directory `/opt/Susi`.
+So the first step is to login as the user which will run the assistant later (such as `susi`), and create the directory `/opt/Susi`.